President and Chief Executive Officer

 Guber graduated from the University of Colorado at Boulder, Leeds School of Business with a bachelor’s degree in business administration, and he received his master’s degree in hospital administration from the University of Colorado Denver.

-Guber’s community activities have included serving as a volunteer for Meals on Wheels, Kisses for Kyle, Habitat for Humanity, Judy’s House, The Gathering Place, The Hope Fund, Wishes for Wheels and Boots To Suits Mentor.
+Guber’s community activities have included serving as a volunteer for Meals on Wheels, Kisses for Kyle, Habitat for Humanity, Judy’s House, The Gathering Place, The Hope Fun, Wishes for Wheels and Boots To Suits Mentor.
+He currently services as a board member for the Wichita American Heart Association and Susan G. Komen Kansas.

 Chief Medical Officer